rust-lang/book/src/ch01-02-hello-world.md

 the build.
 With Cargo, you can just run `cargo build`, and it should work the right way.
 Even though this project is simple, it now uses much of the real tooling you’ll use for the rest of your Rust career.
-In fact, you can get started with virtually all Rust projects you might find that you want to work on with the following commands:
+In fact, you can get started with virtually all Rust projects you want to work on with the following commands:

 ```bash